 2) Your flight is arriving at an airport in the EU, Iceland, Norway or Switzerland and is operated by an airline from one of these countries.

-The fact that Iceland, Norway and Switzerland are included is because these countries are part of the European Economic Area (EEA) and had to introduce the same regulation, in case you wondered.
+The fact that Iceland, Norway and Switzerland are included is because these countries are part of the European Economic Area (EEA) and thus are forced to apply EU regulations, in case you wondered.

 Let’s take a look at a few practical examples to see when your flight is covered by EC/261, and when not.

-– A Ryanair flight from Brussels to Madrid is fully covered by EC/261 as it is fully within the EU and operated by an EU airline as Ryanair is based in Ireland.
+– A Ryanair flight from Brussels to Madrid is fully covered by EC/261 as it departs from an European airport.

-– A Norwegian flight from New York to Oslo is covered by EC/261 as it arrives at an airport in the European Economic Area (EEA) and is operated by an EEA airline (SAS is headquartered in Stockholm, Sweden).
+– A SAS Scandinavian Airlines flight from New York to Oslo is covered by EC/261 as it arrives at an airport in the European Economic Area (EEA) and is operated by an EEA airline (SAS is headquartered in Stockholm, Sweden).

-– A flight of United Airlines from New York to Oslo would on the other hand not be covered by EC/261 as it is operated by a non-EU airline.
-On the other hand, flying United from Oslo to New York would have been covered by EC/261 as it would depart from an EU/EEA airport.
+– A flight of United Airlines from New York to Oslo would on the other not fall under EC/261 as it is operated by a non-EU airline.
+On the other hand, flying United the other way around from Oslo to New York does fall under EC/261 as it would depart from an EU/EEA airport.

 Duty of care and compensation

-According to EC/261, passengers have the right to compensation and duty of care if their flight is delayed by a minimum amount of time.
+According to EC/261, passengers have the right to compensation and duty of care if their flight is delayed by a certain amount of time.

-The moment when the duty of care and compensation provisions are triggered is dependent on the distance of your route and on the exact length of the delay measured from the scheduled time of departure.
+The moment when the duty of care and compensation provisions are triggered is dependent on flight distance and on the exact length of the delay measured from the scheduled time of departure.